 Guests can start at the winery of their choice.
 Trail tickets are valid for one visit to each of the member wineries over the two weekends of the trail, regardless of when tickets are purchased.

-The official hours for this event are 11:00 a.m. to 6:00 p.m. on Saturday and Noon to 5:00 p.m. on Sunday for each trail weekend regardless of the wineries' individual tasting room hours.
+The official hours for this event are Noon to 5:00 PM on both Saturday and Sunday regardless of the wineries' individual tasting room hours.

 Participating Wineries are:

 - Bernhardt Winery | 9043 County Road 204 | Plantersville, TX 77363

 - Messina Hof Winery | 4545 Old Reliance Road | Bryan, TX 77808

 - Peach Creek Vineyards & Winery | 2029 Peach Creek Rd | College Station, TX 77845

 - Perrine Winery | 11405 N. Dowling Road | College Station, TX 77845